 How to tell if the mass airflow sensor is bad on a Mazda?

-When the mass airflow sensor fails, your Mazda will not accelerate properly; it may misfire and trigger the check engine light or service engine light.
+When the mass airflow sensor fails, your Mazda will not accelerate properly; it may misfire and trigger the check or service engine light.
 To confirm that the MAF is the problem, always read the fault codes using an OBD2 scanner.

 Can I clean the Mazda airflow sensor?